IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcopenshell-python/installation.rst

 scripting to what you see with a visual model viewer, or use a graphical interface to access the IfcOpenShell utilities.

+The BlenderBIM Add-on is available either as a stable build or a daily build.

 1. Install the BlenderBIM Add-on by following the `BlenderBIM Add-on installation documentation
    <https://blenderbim.org/docs/users/installation.html>`_.